-Mastering grammar rules and having a rich vocabulary may seem to be enough.
-But when it comes to communicating in English, proper pronunciation is as essential as an abundance of the word stock and a good grip of grammar, if not more.
+Mastering grammatical rules and having a rich vocabulary may seem to be enough.
+But when it comes to communicating in English, the proper pronunciation is as essential as an abundance of the word stock and a good grip of the grammar, if not more.
 Mispronunciation of any language can create confusion, misunderstanding, and an overall bad impression.

 A prevalent misconception is that if you are a native English speaker, you do not need to work on your elocution.
 On the other hand, if you are a non-native English speaker, you have to invest your efforts to bring yourself a native accent.
 Your success as a foreign speaker depends on how close can you get to the original accent.

 However, that is a wrong idea to have.
 As a matter of fact, an accent refers to a distinct way of speaking a language.
 And, the appropriate pronunciation of a language refers to the correct use of articulation, stress, and intonation when uttering each word.